-First, be aware that the AKC (American Kennel Club) registration is not in any way an indication of quality!
-The worst puppy-mill dogs in the country may be AKC registered, as well as the highest quality, well-bred litter.
-AKC registration is simply a registry service, and used alone does not indicate good health, good breeding, or high quality.
-In some cases where record-keeping is questionable, it does not even insure that the dog is from the breeding indicated on the papers.
-AKC registration is where you BEGIN your search, not end it!
+First, be aware that AKC (American Kennel Club) registration is not in any way an indication of quality!
+The poorest puppy mill litter in the country may be AKC registered, just like the most carefully-bred litter from a responsible, reputable breeder.
+AKC registration is simply a registry service.
+Used alone, it does not indicate good health, ethical breeding, stable temperament, or even recognizable breed type.
+In cases where record-keeping is questionable, it does not even ensure that the dog is the breed indicated on the papers.
+AKC registration is where you BEGIN your search, not where you end it.

-A reputable breeder is usually an approved member of their respective breed club, and very often a member of a local/regional breed club or all-breed club as well.
-Vali Icelandics is a proud member of the Icelandic Sheepdog Association of America, the Keeshond Club of America.
+A reputable breeder is usually an approved member of their national breed club, and very often a member of a local/regional breed club or all-breed club as well.
+Vali Icelandics is a proud member of two national breed clubs, The Icelandic Sheepdog Association of America and The Keeshond Club of America.
 Vali Icelandics is also a member of a local all-breed club, The Huntsville Kennel Club.

-A reputable breeder usually participates in AKC-sanctioned events, and pursues excellence by exhibiting their dogs to experienced judges who evaluate them in comparison with the AKC standard for the breed.
-Vali Icelandics is very active in AKC Conformation, competes at the highest national level, and successfully wins both AKC Champion and AKC Grand Champion titles, among others.
+A reputable breeder often participates in AKC-sanctioned events, and pursues excellence by exhibiting their dogs to experienced judges, who evaluate them in comparison with the AKC standard for the breed.
+Vali Icelandics is very active in AKC Conformation events, competes at the very highest level in the United States, and consistently wins AKC Champion and AKC Grand Champion titles, among others.

-Reputable breeders DO NOT place their puppies in a pet shop or puppy mill situation.
-Reputable breeders DO NOT sell puppies at shopping venues, flea markets, or other retail sources.
-Reputable breeders normally DO NOT have many different breeds for sale at their home or place of business.
-Reputable breeders DO NOT release puppies to new homes until they are at least 8 weeks of age.
-Reputable breeders DO NOT sell puppies to “just anyone with the money”!
+Reputable breeders do NOT place their puppies in a pet shop or puppy mill situation.
+Reputable breeders do NOT sell puppies at shopping venues, flea markets, or other retail sources.
+Reputable breeders normally do NOT have many different breeds for sale at their home or place of business.
+Reputable breeders do NOT release puppies to new homes until they are at least 8 weeks of age.
+Reputable breeders do NOT sell to “just anyone with the money”!
 Reputable breeders are extremely selective in choosing future homes for their precious puppies, ask many questions of prospective families, and often have a contract that all parties must agree to and sign.
-Vali Icelandics places puppies in APPROVED HOMES ONLY and requires an agreed-upon, signed contract, to ensure that ALL our puppies end up as healthy, happy companions in loving homes.
+Vali Icelandics places puppies in approved homes only, and requires an agreed-upon, signed contract, to ensure that all our puppies become happy, healthy companions in loving families.

-A well-bred puppy from a quality litter is not that easy to find.
+A carefully-bred puppy from a respected, reputable breeder is not that easy to find.
 Many reputable breeders have a waiting list for their puppies, and require a deposit.
-Regardless of individual policies, REPUTABLE BREEDERS put in time, effort, thought, analysis, resources, and great care in striving to produce happy, healthy puppies that are sound in mind and body.
+Regardless of individual policies, reputable breeders put in time, effort, thought, analysis, resources, and great care in producing puppies that are sound in both mind and body.

 Where to look for a reputable breeder:

-Search online for the national parent club of the breed of dog you are looking for, and depending on the breed, regional clubs as well.
-Every national or regional breed club has a list of members, and some have an additional list of breeders, or puppies currently available.
-Call people on that list, and ask for referrals.
-Ask questions about their policies, and be aware of the hallmarks that identify someone as a reputable source.
-For Icelandic Sheepdogs, our national club is the Icelandic Sheepdog Association of America (ISAA).
+Search online for the national parent club of the breed of dog you are looking for.
+Depending on the breed, there may be regional clubs as well.
+Every national or regional breed club has a list of members, and some have an additional list of breeders, or a list of puppies currently available.
+Call people on that list and ask for referrals.
+Ask questions about their policies and be aware of the hallmarks that identify someone as a reputable source.
+For Icelandic Sheepdogs, our national breed club is The Icelandic Sheepdog Association of America (ISAA).

-The American Kennel Club has a “Puppy Finder” option, where you may find many very good breeders.
-Be warned, however, that every kennel listed on the AKC site might not be a reputable source, since advertisers purchase space on their website without meeting any criteria.
+The American Kennel Club has a “Puppy Finder” option, where you may locate many very good breeders.
+Be warned, however, that every kennel listed on the AKC site may not be a reputable source, since advertisers purchase space on that website without first meeting any criteria.

 I hope the information above helps you in your search for a new puppy.
-In any case, take your time and be careful, as there are MANY disreputable sources out there.
+In any case, take your time and be careful, since there are many disreputable sources out there.
 By following these guidelines, you will greatly increase the odds of finding a healthy, happy companion for many years.
-A lifetime of good health, abundant energy, happy temperament and loving devotion is worth the effort!
+A lifetime of good health, abundant energy, sound temperament and loving devotion is well worth the effort!